max810/YouTubeBot/README.md

 ## YouTubeBot - download videos from YouTube with this simple Telegram bot.
 This is a bot for downloading videos from youtube.
+Simple as that ¯\\\_(ツ)\_/¯

 ## Usage

 Add this bot [@youtubedownloadvideos\_bot](https://t.me/youtubedownloadvideos_bot "t.me link").
 Send him the link to youtube video.
-You will receive download links in the form of Telegram ULR inline buttons.
+You will receive download links in the form of Telegram URL inline buttons.

 ![Screenshot with buttons](Images/ScreenshotResult.png)